WHO WE ARE

 · Public Information Committees activities in the area at fairs, block events, schools, health education events, churches and more to provide information tables for the public.

-· District 620 currently serves as the Archives committee for Manhattan County.
+· District 620 serves committee Giving by Manhattan County.

 · Maintains and contain to build archive of the historic record of A.A. in Harlem and District 620

 · Website Committee – Provides updates for all current A.A. events

 · Annual Gratitude Cookout

 WHY WE ASK FOR YOUR CONTRIBUTIONS?